CE Policies and Procedures

 - Continuing Education courses do not qualify for financial aid or loan deferment.

 - An additional postage fee may be charged, at the instructor’s discretion, to students receiving materials in Hawaii, Alaska, US territories, or foreign countries.

 Enrollment is possible at any time throughout the year.
 Due to the rigor of these graduate-level courses, the following registration and completion standards have been established.

-- The minimum course completion time is three (3) weeks.
+- The minimum course completion time is one (1) week for one-unit courses, two (2) weeks for two-unit courses, and three (3) weeks for three-unit courses.

 - Students have up to one year from the registration date to complete a course.